This page describes the ways you can execute a robotic process.

-The top of the Execution options window contains the required input, such as instructions.
+The top of the Execution options window contains the required input variables.
 For example, in the picture above, the input of the process is a ZIP file containing the PDF files to process.

-Aside from instructions, the available options for an execution appear in the Advanced options section:
+Aside from input variables, other available options for an execution appear in the Advanced options section:

 To capture the robotic process execution in a video, select Enable video recording? in the list of execution options.
 Choose whether to capture the full recording or choose the minutes when the recording should start and end during execution.
 You can also specify a frame rate if you want a higher quality recording.